matus-m/maven-monitor-extension/README.md

 * `maven-monitor.reportApiEnabled` - when true, the report will be sent to remote API, default `false`
 * `maven-monitor.reportApiUrl` - if `reportApiEnabled`: report collector API URL.
 The extension will send the report via HTTP POST to `${maven-monitor.reportApiUrl}/api/projectReports/`.
 Default  `http://localhost:3000`
 * `maven-monitor.reportApiAuth` - value of `Authorization` header that should be sent with the HTTP request to report API(due to issue with passing spaces in JVM props, you can replace them with `##`).
 Default  `null`
+* `maven-monitor.reportApiTimeout` - http request timeout for the report API, in seconds Default  `1`
 * `maven-monitor.anonymous` - when true, the current username(system property `user.name`) will be included in report `client` field.
 When false, the extension will sent a UUID instead and stores it in a file `~/.mvn-monitor-id`.
 That way you can still find all your reports (using `where client=you_uuid` filter) even if they are anonymous.
 * `maven-monitor.ignoreGoals` - comma separate list of maven goals, which when active, will disable the extension
 * `maven-monitor.disabled` - when true, the extension will not be active (e.g. when you want to disable the extension per project)